+In another secondary analysis, we used distributed non-linear lag terms in the conditional Poisson model to determine the relationship between continuous daily county-level number of hours without power and hospitalization rates and to test for possible threshold effects.

+We used qAICs to find the best-fitting model among eight models.
+We varied two parameters: we either modeled the exposure-response function as linear or with a natural spline with 3 degrees of freedom, and we also tested 3-6 degrees of freedom on the lag dimension.

 Testing for effect modification

 We tested for effect modification of the association of power outage exposure on CVD and respiratory outcomes by age and sex.
-We stratified analyses by age, for those age 75+ and <75, and by sex (male and female; there is no gender reporting or option to record sex as intersex in CMS records).
-We also tested for effect modification by poverty status.
-We calculated the proportion of county households making less than the federal poverty income using 2013-2018 American Community Survey data, and stratified analyses by quartiles of this measure.
-Finally, we tested for effect modification by the percentage of Medicare beneficiaries using DME by county.
-We used emPOWER data to estimate the number of Medicare beneficiaries (all, not only those 65+) using DME, and the total number of beneficiaries.
+We stratified analyses by age, for those 75+ and <75, and by sex (male and female; there is no gender reporting or option to record sex as intersex in CMS records).
+We also tested for effect modification by county-level poverty status.
+We calculated the proportion of county households making less than the federal poverty income using 2013-2018 American Community Survey data and stratified analyses by quartiles of this measure.
+Finally, we tested for effect modification by the percentage of total Medicare beneficiaries using DME by county estimated from emPOWER data. emPOWER provides the number of Medicare beneficiaries (all, not only Fee-For-Service beneficiaries aged 65+, as in our study population) using DME and the total number of beneficiaries by county.
 We calculated the percentage of DME users by county and stratified analyses by quartiles of percentage of DME users.

 Results

-We included 2,161 counties in our final analysis, covering 71.06% of Medicare fee-for-service beneficiaries.
-The number of county beneficiaries for included counties ranged from 501 to 252,004.
-There were on average 7.3 county-level 8+ hour power outages affecting ≥1% of county customers in 2018.
-The total number of county-days exposed to power outage was 15,990; 2.02% of county-days.
-The mean daily county-level CVD hospitalization rate was 3.23, and the respiratory rate was 2.25.
-The most common causes of emergency CVD hospitalization were primary hypertension (I10), hypertensive heart and chronic kidney disease with heart failure (I30), and hypertensive heart disease with heart failure (I110).
-The most common causes of emergency respiratory hospitalization were acute respiratory failure with hypoxia (J96.01), acute COPD exacerbation (J44.1), and unspecified COPD (J44.9).
+Our analysis included 2,161 counties, which experienced an average of 7 (SD=28) 8+ hour power outages affecting ≥1% of customers in 2018 and covered 71.1% of Medicare Fee-For-Service beneficiaries.
+The number of beneficiaries per included county ranged from 501 to 252,004.
+Just over two percent of county-days were exposed to a power outage (n=15,990 county-days).
+The mean daily county-level emergency?
+CVD hospitalization rate was 3.23 per XX, and the respiratory rate was 2.25 per YY.
+The most common causes of emergency CVD hospitalization were primary hypertension (XX%, I10), hypertensive heart and chronic kidney disease with heart failure (XX%, I30), and hypertensive heart disease with heart failure (XX%, I110).
+The most common causes of emergency respiratory hospitalization were acute respiratory failure with hypoxia (XX%, J96.01), acute COPD exacerbation (XX%, J44.1), and unspecified COPD (XX%, J44.9).

 CVD hospitalizations